Rosebud21/dbmsproject/front end/readme.txt

  HOME PAGE:

   the gui components:
  -we tried to create a straighforward home page using 2 JPanels.
  - one Panel to display the IMAGE and the other panel contains two buttons
  - the user can view two buttons we've used 2 Jbuttons which are connected to the login pages of faculty and student. a.Student
-    -> clicking on the student button will take you to the student Login page . b.Faculty
+    -> clicking on the student button will take you to the student Login page. b.Faculty
     -> clickling on the faculty button will take you to the faculty login page.